Sugarcane Aphid Management

 - Widely adaptable with plant uniformity

-The Alta Seeds experimental product pipeline reveals additional hybrids with strong tolerance to aphid pressure compared to existing commercial and competitor’s products, reports Dr. Ben Byer, sorghum breeder for Advanta North America.
-Leveraging a superior and diverse germplasm, our R&D team is breeding varieties for aphid tolerance paired with high yield potential and a strong disease package for a wide range of conditions.
+Our breeding program led by Dr. Ben Beyer is selecting new hybrids every season with strong tolerance to aphid pressure compared to existing commercial and competitor’s products.
+Leveraging a superior and diverse germplasm, our aphid tolerance is paired with high yield potential and a strong disease package for performance across a wide range of conditions.

 For What Matters Most to Growers